OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 - [Apache Commons Validator](http://commons.apache.org/proper/commons-validator/)

-## Client Side vs Server Side Validation
+## Client-side vs Server-side Validation

-Be aware that any JavaScript input validation performed on the client can be bypassed by an attacker that disables JavaScript or uses a Web Proxy.
-Ensure that any input validation performed on the client is also performed on the server.
+Input validation **must** be implemented on the server-side before any data is processed by an application’s functions, as any JavaScript-based input validation performed on the client-side can be circumvented by an attacker who disables JavaScript or uses a web proxy.
+Implementing both client-side JavaScript-based validation for UX and server-side validation for security is the recommended approach, leveraging each for their respective strengths.

 ## Validating Rich User Content

 It is very difficult to validate rich content submitted by a user.
-For more information, please see the XSS cheatsheet on [Sanitizing HTML Markup with a Library Designed for the Job](Cross_Site_Scripting_Prevention_Cheat_Sheet.md).
+For more information, please see the XSS cheat sheet on [Sanitizing HTML Markup with a Library Designed for the Job](Cross_Site_Scripting_Prevention_Cheat_Sheet.md).

 ## Preventing XSS and Content Security Policy